 NOTE 2: The operator can configure multiple MBMS Service Areas for a specific V2X service.
 If any of these MBMS Service Areas overlap, the UE needs to be configured with different TMGIs for these overlapping MBMS Service Areas for this V2X service.

-The V2X Application Server providing the V2X service identified by the PSID (or the ITS-AID) sends the V2X message via UDP/IP transport using information provided in the V2X USD.
+The V2X Application Server providing the V2X service identified by e.g. the PSID (or the ITS-AID, or the AID) sends the V2X message via UDP/IP transport using information provided in the V2X USD.

 For latency improvements for MBMS, localized MBMS can be considered for localized routing of V2X messages destined to UEs.
 Some localized MBMS deployment options are described in Annex B.